gortonator/bsds-6650/README.md

 ## Course Delivery

-This site contains all the informtion for the course, except the quiz questions.
+This site contains all the informtion for the course, except the quiz questions and ppowerpoints taht you will find on Canvas.
 Class will meet each week for 3 hour 20 mins.
 Classes will be a mix of lectures and labs.

 ## Course Book